nrwl/nx/docs/generated/packages/nx/documents/migrate.md

 description:
   'Creates a migrations file or runs migrations from the migrations file.
   - Migrate packages and create migrations.json (e.g., nx migrate @nrwl/workspace@latest)
-  - Run migrations (e.g., nx migrate --run-migrations=migrations.json)'
+  - Run migrations (e.g., nx migrate --run-migrations=migrations.json).
+Use flag --if-exists to run migrations only if the migrations file exists.'
 ---

 # migrate